hammadx02/weather_app/README.md

-# Movie App
+# Weather App
-Movie app made in Flutter with clean architecture using BLoC and the open weather API.
+Weather app made in Flutter with clean architecture using BLoC and the open weather API.

 ## Features
 - Current Location